 408 pages, 200 photographs.

-Available online and in selected bookstores across the US, UK and Europe on Oct.
-6 2020.
+Available online and in selected bookstores across the US, UK, and Europe now.

 Price: $49,95 | £39 | €45

-The Peace Project is also a stand-alone exhibit that will tour the world.
+The Peace Project is also a stand-alone exhibit that is touring the world.

-*The International Red Cross and and Red Crescent Museum, Geneva, Switzerland, September 2020 – January 2021.
+- The International Red Cross and Red Crescent Museum, Geneva, Switzerland, September 2020 – January 2021

-Stay tuned for more information on the conferences, debates and education workshops that we will organize to help maintaining peace in the 21st century (COVID-19 allowing).
+Stay tuned for more information on the conferences, debates, and educational workshops that we will organize to foster discussion about creating and maintaining peace in the 21st century.

 Funded by the Gross Family Foundation